pausatf/TheSource-theme/.github/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have checked for potential accessibility issues
 - [ ] I have verified my changes in different browsers (if applicable)
+- [ ] I have reviewed and incorporated Copilot's suggestions

 ## Screenshots (if applicable)
 <!-- Add screenshots to help explain your changes -->